-Critical Accounting Policies and Significant Judgments and Estimates

-This Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States (GAAP).
-The preparation of these financial statements requires us to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities as of the date of the balance sheets and the reported amounts of expenses during the reporting periods.
+Critical Accounting Policies and Significant Judgments and Estimates assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities as of the date of the balance sheets and the reported amounts of expenses during the reporting periods.
 In accordance with GAAP, we base our estimates on historical experience and on various other assumptions that we believe are reasonable under the circumstances at the time such estimates are made.
 Actual results may differ materially from our estimates and judgments under different assumptions or conditions.
 We periodically review our estimates in light of changes in circumstances, facts and experience.
 The effects of material revisions in estimates are reflected in our financial statements prospectively from the date of the change in estimate.